 St Vincent's Health Australia is witnessing the increasing impact of meth/amphetamine on individuals, families, and communities.
-This is because our two public hospitals, St Vincent's Hospital Sydney and St Vincent's Hospital Melbourne, see firsthand the impacts of the use of this drug on a daily basis through the increasing presentations in our emergency departments and the growing number of individuals who attend our mental health and addiction medicine services.
+This is because our two public hospitals, St Vincent's Hospital Sydney and St Vincent's Hospital Melbourne, see firsthand the health impacts of the use of this drug on a daily basis through the increasing presentations in our emergency departments and the growing number of individuals who attend our mental health and addiction medicine services.

 Our experience is not uncommon among health services, and reflects the fact that as a nation we have one of the highest rates of meth/amphetamine use in the world, and this in turn places increasing demand on an already stretched health system.
 This is because the community is desperately seeking access to treatment and intervention.

-The recommendations and priorities in this paper reflect the voices of our clinicians and the communities we serve, all of whom want to see far more effective and well-resourced treatment and management responses to effectively minimise the harm to individuals and communities related to the use of this drug.
-Reducing stigma, promoting early intervention, addressing barriers to drug treatment and ensuring that health and support services are adequately resourced is considered vital to meeting the needs of meth/amphetamine and other drug users.
-These responses are also equally vital to effectively reducing demand by preventing uptake and delay onset of drug use, supporting people to recover from dependence and reconnect with the community and, supporting efforts to promote social inclusion and resilient individuals, families and communities.
+As one of Australia's pre-eminent health providers, we would like to impress on the Taskforce to take this opportunity to develop and strengthen strategies that will effectively reduce demand and minimise harm.
+Far more effective and well-resourced treatment and management responses are required to effectively minimise the harm to individuals and communities related to the use of this drug.
+These should focus on harm reduction strategies and in particular health services where most people ultimately end up.
+Reducing stigma, promoting early intervention, addressing barriers to drug treatment and ensuring that health and support services are adequately resourced is therefore vital to meeting the needs of meth/amphetamine and other drug users.
+This will also help reduce the impact drugs have on family, friends and members of the general community.